Cloudslab/FogBus2/README.md

 # FogBus2 Framework

 # Abstract
-FogBus2 as a new python-based framework, developed from scratch, offers a lightweight and distributed container-based framework for the integration of IoT-enabled systems with heterogenoeus multi-cloud and multi-edge resources.
-Also, several IoT aaplications, ranging from AI-based applications (e.g., Face Detection) to small-sized games (e.g., GameOfLife) are implemented and integrated with this framework.
+FogBus2 as a new python-based framework, developed from scratch, offers a lightweight and distributed container-based framework for the integration of IoT-enabled systems with heterogeneous multi-cloud and multi-edge resources.
+Also, several IoT applications, ranging from AI-based applications (e.g., Face Detection) to small-sized games (e.g., GameOfLife) are implemented and integrated with this framework.

 # Major Contributions
 The major contributions of this work are as follow: